 There's lots of different software out there available for use to create image or sound files.
-So long as they export the file formats that we support (png for images and m4a or ogg for sounds), just about any software will work.
+So long as they export the file formats that we support just about any software will work.
+Supported file types are:

 There's also a lot of sites where you can download already created assets in the needed formats.

 Here's a list of some options you can check out (some paid and some free):

 Photoshop is an industry standard and has a ton of functionality.
 It works on both Mac and Windows computers, but is not free.